gkc741/HandwritingGuesser/README.md

 ## For the future i want to:
+- [ ] Take binary files as input instead of CSV for faster reading
 - [ ] Train on data the network hansnt seen
 - [ ] Allow input from my own drawings
 - [ ] Implement Batch trainging